PanieriLorenzo/OpenDSPL/README.md

 + `depth = 1` Is the depth of the delay.
 + `scope_seq = 0` Integer representation of the scope sequence number

-Then the `+ 3` expression receives a different symbol, this time it is an ordinary integer expression symbol:
+Then the `+ 3` expression redceives a different symbol, this time it is an ordinary integer expression symbol:
 + `expr_name = "__a_add_11p0_dly_1"` Expression symbolic representation
 + `type = E_FLOAT`